-This means that local residents in the IJsselmeer area are protected against the effects of high water levels for the next few decades.
-The reinforcement of the Houtribdijk forms part of the Flood Protection Programme (HWBP), the largest dyke-reinforcement operation since the Delta Works.
+As a result, residents in the IJsselmeer area will be protected from the effects of high water levels for decades to come.
+The reinforcement of the Houtribdijk is part of the Flood Protection Programme (HWBP), the largest dyke reinforcement project since the Delta Works.

 Houtribdijk reinforcement: Building with Nature (March 2019)

-The Houtribdijk was built between 1963 and 1976 with the aim of reclaiming land in what is now the Markermeer.
-When the reclamation plans changed, the roadway on the dyke remained an important connection between the provinces of Noord-Holland and Flevoland.
+The Houtribdijk is 26 km long and connects the provinces of Noord-Holland and Flevoland in the Netherlands.
+It was built between 1963 and 1976 to reclaim land in what is now the Markermeer.
+However, when the reclamation plans changed, the road on the dyke remained an important link between the 2 provinces.

-The Houtribdijk is also important as a flood barrier: during storms it absorbs the force exerted on it by the Markermeer and IJsselmeer, and it protects the surrounding provinces against storm surges.
-Thanks to the reinforcement, work on which commenced in 2017 and is now complete, the Houtribdijk is well equipped to meet this challenge in the future.
+The Houtribdijk is also important as a flood barrier.
+During storms, it absorbs the force of the Markermeer and IJsselmeer, and it protects the surrounding provinces against storm surges.
+Thanks to the reinforcement, which began in 2017 and ended on 22 June 2020, the Houtribdijk is well equipped to meet this challenge in the future.

 World first with sand